 The Nursery serves both nursing cats with litters and orphaned kittens up to eight weeks old.
 This kittens usually come to us through Animal Care Centers of New York City (ACC) and from the public throughout the five boroughs.
 Our Nursery has the capacity, both on-site and in foster, to safely house and care for up to 1,600 kittens during a full feline breeding season (April through October).

 There are many ways you can help kittens!
-You can donate much-needed items directly to the Nursery for kittens in need through our Amazon Charity Lists.
-Or consider becoming a kitten foster for the ASPCA in NYC or at a shelter near you!
+Consider becoming a kitten foster for the ASPCA in NYC or at a shelter near you!

 Most kittens that come to us require frequent visits to the Nursery for recheck appointments due to medical needs and will stay with foster caregivers until they are adopted.
 The time commitment varies based on the kitten’s age, but the average foster period for kittens is between two to eight weeks.
 If this sounds like right fit for you, learn more about how to apply to foster with us!